ricardoraposo/kee/README.md

 # Kee - a CLI interval timer

 Kee is a small CLI timer, made to be integrated with other applications that allow running terminal commands inside it.
-For example tmux and vim.
+For example TMUX and vim.

 ## Usage